by-jp/www.byjp.me/content/notes/twitter/24272560956/index.md

 - imported
 - from-twitter
 ---
 Young man in tweet suit on hard shoulder of M25, smoking a pipe, presumably waiting for the AA to fix his vintage motorcycle.
-Made my day\!
+Made my day!